Caruru (food)

 Caruru ([kaɾu'ɾu]) is a Brazilian food made from okra, onion, shrimp, palm oil and toasted nuts (peanuts and/or cashews).
 It is a typical condiment in the northeastern state of Bahia, where it is commonly eaten with acarajé, an Afro-Brazilian street food made from mashed black-eyed peas formed into a ball and then deep-fried in palm oil.

 Etymology

-"Caruru" comes from the African term kalalu.
-Another possibility is that it is a Tupi noun, caá-laughu, the eating herb, as defined by Câmara Cascudo.
+Caruru possibly comes from the African term kalalu.
+Another possibility is that it is a Tupi noun, ka'á-riru (lit.: "eating herb"), as defined by the Brazilian folklorist Luís da Câmara Cascudo.
 It is a curious case of similar words, which generates some confusion between the plant and the dish.